 Legionnaires’ disease is a severe form of pneumonia, which causes potentially fatal complications to occur within human lungs.
 If the infection is not contained or treated early on, tiny air sacs (which can be found at the end of the breathing tubes in the lungs) fill up with fluid and pus and stop oxygen from passing into the blood.

-This causes carbon dioxide levels in the body to soar, triggers shortness of breath, and if the brain cannot get the oxygen it needs, can cause confusion, comas, heart failure and ultimately death1.
-The infection can also stop the kidneys from filtering blood, causing a build-up of toxic waste products in the bloodstream, as well as severe sepsis which can cause blood clotting, low blood pressure and organ failure2.
+This causes carbon dioxide levels in the body to soar, triggers shortness of breath, and if the brain cannot get the oxygen it needs, can cause confusion, comas, heart failure and ultimately death.
+The infection can also stop the kidneys from filtering blood, causing a build-up of toxic waste products in the bloodstream, as well as severe sepsis which can cause blood clotting, low blood pressure and organ failure.

-About 1 in 10 people who gets sick from Legionnaires’ disease will die3 and survivors of the infection can experience debilitating long-term health impacts.
+About 1 in 10 people who gets sick from Legionnaires’ disease will die and survivors of the infection can experience debilitating long-term health impacts.
 Those who are lucky enough to survive Legionnaires’ disease can experience severe life-changing and long-term health impacts.

 A study carried on 122 survivors in the Netherlands found that survivors of Legionnaires’ disease suffered from chronic fatigue in 75% of cases; had neurological symptoms (such as short and long-term memory loss) in 66% of cases; neuromuscular symptoms (such as muscle pain and loss and movement issues) in 63% and post-traumatic stress disorder (PTSD) in 15% of cases.
-On average survivors of Legionnaires’ disease have a 1.5-year decrease in their health-related quality of life4.
+On average survivors of Legionnaires’ disease have a 1.5-year decrease in their health-related quality of life.

-If you want to find how you can reduce Legionella in your business, please see our 10 Top Tips for Reducing Legionella Bacteria in Businesses and Industrial Settings.
+Check out our 10 Top Tips for Reducing Legionella Bacteria in Businesses and Industrial Settings.

 More like this: